masc-ucsc/docs/docs/pyrope/06-functions.md

 Input arguments must be named.
 E.g: `fcall(a=2,b=3)` There are the following exceptions that avoid naming arguments:

-* If the argument is a single letter

 * If the type system can distinguish between unnamed arguments (no ambiguity)

-* The calling variable name has the same as an argument
+* If there is an argument/call match.
+The calling variable name has the same as an argument

+* If the argument is a single letter, and there is no argument/call match, the position is used

 * `self` does not need to be named (first argument position)